 You might be here because you’ve Googled something similar.
 But Google isn’t always the best source of information.
-I hope as a professional specialising in eating disorders and disordered eating, I can shed some light.
-I hope to give some insight about your questions about eating disorders.
+As experts in eating disorders and disordered eating, we can shed some light.

 What is an eating disorder?

 Firstly, what constitutes an eating disorder?
 That’s probably a pretty good place to start.

 It sounds pretty simple, but actually I find this question a tiny bit difficult.
 If you’re looking for the clinical definition of an eating disorder it would be:

 An eating disorder is a complex mental health condition where the controlling of food is used to cope with other situations.

 But if you’re looking for a more “real-life version”, we think eating disorders are:

 Behaviours and/or mental attitudes to food and body that are unhelpful, harmful, and uncomfortable.